17 Tips For Facial Expressions In Speeches And PresentationsWhat public speakers should know about facial expressions

 2. Smiling is contagious

 With a smile or even a laugh, it is easier to build a bridge to other people.
 This looks open and friendly.
 A real smile comes from within and is based on the right mental attitude and not on a mask.
-Such a permanent grin looks different than a real smile, which is called a Duchenne smile.
+Such a permanent grin looks different from a real smile, which is called a Duchenne smile.
 The Duchenne smile is named after Guillaume Duchenne, a French anatomist who studied many different expressions of emotion, focusing on the smile of pure enjoyment.
 He identified the facial movements that make this genuine smile different from artificial types of smiles.
 A Duchenne smile is a natural smile of enjoyment, made by contracting the zygomatic major muscle and the orbicularis oculi muscle.
 In my words; the mouth, the eyes and the wrinkles around the eyes are involved and smile, the cheeks lifting.

 4. Lead with your gaze